Agency Workers Accident At Work – How much compensation Can I Claim?

 If you are an agency worker injured at work, your rights are the same as a permanent worker.
-You are entitled to compensation so long as the incident was not your fault.
-Read on to discover everything you need to know, from what damages you can claim for to the most common injuries suffered by health and safety agency workers.
+You are entitled to personal injury compensation so long as the incident was not your fault.
+Read on to discover everything you need to know about agency workers accident at work claims, from what damages you can claim for to the most common injuries suffered by health and safety agency workers.

 An agency worker is an individual that works temporally for an employer and has a contract with an agency.
 You are an agency worker if the following applies to you:

 - You’re not self-employed.

 - You have a contract with an agency.

 - The agency temporally supplies you to an employer.